 This saw has a 0 to 52-degree miter angle range and a 0 to 45-degree bevel range.
 You can accomplish any project you need with this reasonably priced high-quality saw.

-In short, we think that this is the best budget miter saw of 2020.
+In short, we think that this is the best budget miter saw of the year.

 2. Makita LS1040 Miter Saw

-The competition for the position as the top pick was a tough one, and frankly, you wouldn’t go wrong in choosing our runner-up choice, the Makita LS1040.
+The competition for the position as the top pick was a tough one, and frankly, you wouldn’t go wrong in choosing our runner-up choice for the best budget miter saw, the Makita LS1040.
 We liked this saw for most of the reasons we liked the Metabo 12-inch: powerful motor and an appropriately sized blade, cuts that are as clean at the edges of its range as they are at the center, and portability.

 What we didn’t like was that when we tightened the turntable down, it still moved.
 The slight jiggle left us less confident as we pulled down the saw.
 Fortunately, for us, it didn’t reduce the accuracy of the cut, but the fact that it didn’t fully lock into place is enough cause for concern to knock it out of top position.
 We were going to knock it even further down in the ratings, except for Makita earned from us its well-deserved reputation for making right by its customers.
 For those reasons, give the Makita LS1040 the runner-up prize.